 We also have to create a selector

-In the component, we can consume the selector the ‘usual way’ without having to worry about the customer's id.
+In the component, we consume the selector without having to worry about the customer's id.
 In larger components with more filters, this refactor makes the component and the selector easier to maintain.

-In the future when we have another filter, or when we add an action that changes the filter we don't have to worry about having to change how we invoke the selector to show the correct data in the component.
-It will just work because this selector is entirely driven my the Store's state.
+In the future when there's a change to the filters that affect the result of the selector, we don't have to worry about having to change how we invoke the selector to show the correct data in the component.
+It will just work because this selector is entirely driven by the Store's state.

-Another possibility would be to use @ngrx/router-store, this module connects the route with the store.
-In other words, all the route information will be available in the store thus also in the selectors.
-After installing the
+Another possibility is to use @ngrx/router-store.
+This module connects the Angular router module with the NgRx global store.
+In other words, all the route information will be available in the store and thus also in the selectors.

 To use the state of the URL, we make use of the